TurtIeSocks/react-leaflet-geoman/README.md

-  globalOptions?: PM.GlobalOptions // See global options link above pathOptions?: L.PathOptions // See Leaflet PathOptions link above eventDebugFn?: EventDebugFn // optional function that can be used to debug events, such as `console.log` lang?: string // See lang options link above onMount?: () => void // callback that runs after it mounts to the DOM onUnmount?: () => void // callback that runs after it unmounts }
+  globalOptions?: PM.GlobalOptions // See global options link above pathOptions?: L.PathOptions // See Leaflet PathOptions link above eventDebugFn?: EventDebugFn // optional function that can be used to debug events, such as `console.log` lang?: PM.SupportLocales // See lang options link above onMount?: () => void // callback that runs after it mounts to the DOM onUnmount?: () => void // callback that runs after it unmounts }